Rutherglen Ladies F.C.: "World Champions"

 Rutherglen played at Dundee United's Tannadice Park in 1924 before a crowd of 4,000 spectators, demonstrating the SFA ban was not absolute.
 The account in the Dundee Courier singled out the performances of captain Sadie Smith and Ms. Crozier.

 In 1927 Rutherglen went on a tour to Ireland.
 The team's captain was still Sadie Smith (who researchers later found was the grandmother of musician Eddi Reader) who led the team against an Irish select team whose star was Molly Seaton.
 The teams had already played four games against each other in Scotland (the fourth match was just over the border into England at Berwick) when the Irish team had been billed as being from Edinburgh.

 The Rutherglen team was disbanded in 1939.

 In popular culture

 Following research into their history, in 2021 the Scottish Football Museum opened an exhibition dedicated to the Rutherglen club and celebrating how the team had defied the ban 100 years before.
-The exhibition was opened by leading footballer Rose Reilly, Vivienne McLaren of the Scottish Women's Football and Eddi Reader.
+The exhibition was opened by leading footballer Rose Reilly, Vivienne MacLaren Chairperson of Scottish Women's Football and Eddi Reader.